furious-commander/furious-commander/README.md

 This will invoke the testCommand's (async) `run` method, after its fields initialized by Furious Commander.

+### Conditional Required

+When an option is required, you can simply specify `{ required: true }` and the parser will print a helpful error message every time the user tries running your application without providing that option.

+This may not always be your use-case though.
+Let's say you have an `--interactive` global option, which enables some features, such as allowing the user to provide a value (for that option) in your application logic, after the parser has run.

+For such cases, the `required` property can take `{ when: string }` and `{ unless: string }` values, where the strings represent the dependee keys.

+Following the previous example, you may want to specify `{ required: { unless: 'interactive' } }`, and the option will no longer throw error when running with the `--interactive` option (or its alias).

+The reverse of this situation when you have these features enabled by default, but your application has a `--silent` or `--quiet` mode, where you do not allow any interactivity and the required options must all be passed beforehand.
+To indicate this, use `{ required: { when: 'quiet' } }`.

 ### Aggregation

 The framework support aggregated relations between independent commands.